johnr0/generative-p5.js/README.md

 Sixth, you can run the AI generation function by running `generate` funciton.
 When calling the function, call it with `await` to run it asynchronously.

-Generate function takes four five arguments.
+Generate function takes four six arguments.

 - `pInst` - p5 instantiation.
 Usually, pass `this` for this variable.
 - `endpoint` - endpoint to your deployed ML server.
 Copy the url from the above ML server.